zfaustk/KHGraphDB/docs/derived.md

 opens nothing.
 The hops are the episode.

+The look has a Pos.
+KEEP inherits it.
+Hits of one look share the stamp.
+OPEN EPISODE names a vertex.
+The cursor is still not on the log.

+IN lands on a bag.
+Compact drops a hop that does not.
+Hits stay.

 Episode and Note are the world.
 They cannot MARK VIEW.
 A hit may hop IN to more than one episode.
 Delete the